UTSCCSCC01/finalprojects22-amorr-yes/doc/sprint0/PB.md

    - high priority
    - Related persona: Lara Foster

-#### Client Profile

-4. As a client, I would like to find my profile so that I can edit my personal information.

-   - Client can edit their phone number email and address.

-   - medium priority
-   - Related persona: Lara Foster

-#### Client Homepage
+#### Client Order

-5. As a client, I would like to find my homepage so that I can find my order.
+4. As a client, I would like to find my homepage so that I can find my order.
    - home page should contain personal information, purchase history and the coming appointment.
    - medium priority
    - Related persona: Lara Foster

 #### Client_to_provider

-6. As a client, I would like to click on the service providers' name/picture to view their profile so that I can see their posts and their basic information.
+5. As a client, I would like to click on the service providers' name/picture to view their profile so that I can see their posts and their basic information.
    - service providers' home page should be able to contain service posts
    - home page should let users to view different services
    - Clients can view the service provider's profile as well as their schedule
    - medium priority
    - Related persona: Lara Foster

 #### Client browsing:

-7. As a client, I want to have the access to the posts which the service provider post in the website so that I can decide whether I need to make an appointment.
+6. As a client, I want to have the access to the posts which the service provider post in the website so that I can decide whether I need to make an appointment.
    - Visitors can check the service provider's post and profile no matter they log in or not.
    - high priority
    - Related persona: Lara Foster

 #### Client Location Filter

-8. As a client, I only want the service near my address so that I don't need to check whether the service is provided in my area.
+7. As a client, I only want the service near my address so that I don't need to check whether the service is provided in my area.
    - Client can find their location on a map in the website
    - Filter service providers based on the distance between clients and service providers.
    - lowest priority
    - Related persona: Lara Foster

 #### Client Feature Filter

-9. As a client, I would like to filter the service by different features, so that I can quickly find the service I required.
+8. As a client, I would like to filter the service by different features, so that I can quickly find the service I required.

    - Using search bar

    - Features(in search bar) can be edited and added in the future.
    - low priority
    - Related persona: Lara Foster